 Another reason why I started to paint again was discovering my color synesthesia.
-Every feeling, person, sound or a name has a specific color association for me.
-When I discovered that is not a typical thing as I always thought I started to believe that what I feel while interacting with colors is unique.
+Every feeling, person, sound or a name has a specific colour association for me.
+When I discovered that is not a typical thing as I always thought I started to believe that what I feel while interacting with colours is unique.

-It’s quite funny or sad that for many years I was not able to wear anything colorful as all the colors were screaming too loud for me.
-I still consider using certain colors in the urban environment as visual violence towards people like me, but let this be a topic for another post.
+It’s quite funny or sad that for many years I was not able to wear anything colourful as all the colours were screaming too loud for me.
+I still consider using certain colours in the urban environment as visual violence towards people like me, but let this be a topic for another post.

 Oil on canvas 80×60 cm

 A spontaneous, intuitive landscape painting, painted fast, over maybe an hour before I had the first coffee.
-These are usually my favorite type of paintings.
+These are usually my favourite type of paintings.

 A KISS IN 2017

 Memory of someone I felt in love into.

 The most emotionally consuming painting I have ever done.

 CHILDREN”S PLAY (censored version)